New Jersey Workers’ Comp Lawyers

 Let us assume that John Smith is a factory worker, who gets hurt at the job while working for ACME Corporation.
-The employee, John Smith, does not sue his employer, ACME Corp., under workers’ compensation law.
+John Smith, does not sue ACME Corp., under workers’ compensation law.
 Instead, he obtains an attorney to file an “Employee Claim Petition” with the Division of Workers’ Compensation.

 - First, John is entitled to receive medical care and treatment, which will be paid for by his employer.

 - Second, if John Smith should be disabled as a result of the work injury and unable to work a period of time, generally at least seven days, then his employer will provide temporary disability, which is the payment of a percentage of wages or salary until John can return to work.